Divider/Brand Symbol

 Just like with every part of pregnancy, there are a lot of hormones at play in the labour process.

-Oxytocin: It is often known as the cuddle hormone, as it is released when people snuggle up or bond.
-Oxytocin also plays a role in labour, as it triggers contractions (and also the letdown of your breast milk).
+• Oxytocin: It is often known as the cuddle hormone, as it is released when people snuggle up or bond.
+Oxytocin also plays a role in labour, as it can act as a contraction trigger (and also the letdown of your breast milk).

-- Relaxin: This hormone is the reason for all of the loosening of your cervix, joints, and bowels that comes along with labour.
+• Relaxin: This hormone is the reason for the loosening of your cervix, joints, and bowels, which comes along with labour.

-Prostaglandin: Helps to open up your cervix, as well allows your body to be more receptive to oxytocin.
+• Prostaglandin: Helps open the cervix and allows the body to be more receptive to oxytocin.

-All this useful information aside, you might still be wondering: does your body or the baby decide, when labour starts?
-Or what hormone does the baby release to start a labour?
+All this useful information aside, you might still be wondering: does your body or the baby decide when labour starts?
+Or what hormone does the baby release to start labour?
+The truth is that the precise cause of labour remains one of the many medical mysteries that scientists continue to study.
+While we may not have all the answers, we have listed a few theories that provide some fascinating insights into what might trigger this incredible process.

 Well, the potentially disappointing truth is that the precise cause of labour is one of the many medical mysteries that scientists still don’t have a real answer to.
 The best we can do is share a few theories that scientists are considering for possible causes of labour.